 Now, if you didn’t like any of the options above or you’re hoping to explore more options, I wanted to mention the 5 best locations to stay on the island of Moorea.

 If you’re planning a trip of a lifetime to French Polynesia, this is where you’ll want to stay:

-The Tiahura neighborhood is located on the northwest side of the island.
+The Tiahura neighborhood is located on the northwest corner of Moorea.
 By staying in Tiahura, you’ll have access to the best restaurants and shops.

 Also in the Tiahura area are two well-known beaches: Tiahura Beach and Sunset Beach.
 Grab a cocktail on Sunset Beach and watch the sun dip below the horizon.